Murder and Homicide Defense Attorney Massachusetts

 Second-Degree Murder

-- Key difference from first-degree: lacks premeditation or extreme cruelty
+● Key distinction from first-degree: lacks premeditation, deliberate planning, or extreme atrocity or cruelty

 Voluntary Manslaughter